monokee/Sekoia/README.md

-# Cue - Build atomically reactive web apps in pure Javascript.
+# Cue - Atomically reactive web apps in pure Javascript.

+Build blazingly fast, reactive web applications from reusable components that are fully driven by declarative domain data.
+Cue lets you write pure javascript, does not require any build process and works in all modern browsers.
+It combines a lot of modern architectural approaches to scalable, domain-driven application development in a single framework.

 <img align="left" src="https://github.com/monokee/Cue/raw/master/CueLogo.png" alt="Cue Logo" width="100" height="100"/>
 <p>Cue is still under development and not quite ready for production.</p>
 <pre><code>Version: Beta 1.0</code></pre>

 ***

 ### Install Cue